 1. Be Crystal Clear On Goals

 When working from home, it is even more important to be crystal clear on your goals.
-Many low-grade managers typically want to micro-manage their staff and dish out small tasks one by one.
-When you are remote to your manager, the only way of working is to understand your goals clearly.
+Many low-grade managers want to micro-manage their staff and dish out small tasks one by one.
+When you are remote from your manager, the only way to work is to understand your goals clearly.

-- Measure the outcome: 10% increase in sales, 2-point shift on customer satisfaction, three new products developed.
+• Measure the outcome: a 10% increase in sales, a 2-point shift in customer satisfaction, and the development of three new products.

-- Know the timeline: 10% increase in sales in 6 months, 2 points on customer satisfaction in 12 months, one new product every three months.
+• Know the timeline: 10% increase in sales in 6 months, 2 points on customer satisfaction in 12 months, and one new product every three months.

-Now that you are clear on your goals, you need to keep your boss and team updated on the goals.
-If you feel you need support to achieve the goals, ask for support from your manager or even your team.
+Now that you are clear on your goals, you need to keep your boss and team updated on them.
+If you feel you need support to achieve the goals, ask for it from your manager or even your team.

 If you are going to be trusted to work from home and even be considered for promotions and career development, you have to be clear on your goals and deliver those outcomes.

-In my experience of Silicon Valley corporations, you are only able to work from home if you are senior enough, professional enough, and deliver on your targets.
+In my experience with Silicon Valley corporations, you can only work from home if you are senior and professional enough to deliver on your targets.
 Most corporations do not care whether you work from home or in the office.
-If you are the one that delivers results, you can literally work where the hell you like.
+If you are the one that delivers results, you can work where the hell you like.

 And if you deliver the results, you are usually going places.